 Contact a New York City 9/11 VCF Attorney

 If you have been diagnosed with a 9/11-related medical condition or cancer as a result of the September 11, 2001 terrorist attacks, you may be entitled to receive medical care from the WTC Health Program and financial compensation from the VCF.
 Navigating the WTC Health Program and the VCF regulations can be extremely complex.
 It is best to have an attorney on your side who can fight for your rights and ensure that you receive the medical treatment and maximum monetary compensation to which you are entitled.
 The Dearie Law Firm, P.C. has represented claimants and their families in 9/11 VCF claims for over a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.